Suppression Order Lifted on Cardinal Pell Trial

 On Dec.
 11, a jury hearing the evidence about those charges found the prefect of the Secretariat for the Economy guilty of abusing choristers in the sacristy of St. Patrick’s Cathedral in Melbourne immediately after celebrating a Mass in the late 1990s.

-Since then, a second trial, regarding unrelated allegations dating from Cardinal Pell’s time as a priest in Ballarat, has been dropped.

-“This is huge good news,” a source close to the cardinal told the Register Feb.
-25.
+Since then, a second trial, regarding unrelated allegations dating from Cardinal Pell’s time as a priest in Ballarat, has been dropped, which a source close to the cardinal told the Register was “huge good news.”

 A plea hearing will be held Wednesday, when both sides in the case can present their evidence to the judge.